MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/rdp-error-no-licenses-available.md

 ---
-title: Clients can't connect and see "No licenses available" error
+title: Clients can't connect and see No licenses available error
 description: Troubleshooting no licenses available error with remote deskotp connection
 audience: itpro ​
 ms.custom: na